Pop0097/Connect_4/README.md

 # Connect-4
-Connect 4 game in Java

-Small simple connect four game for two players :)
+Connect-4 game for two players played on a GUI (with text-based inputs).